 The car is equipped with two brake circuits.
-If one brake circuit is damaged then this will mean that the brakes engage at a deeper level and higher pedal pressure is needed to produce the normal braking effect.
+If a brake circuit is damaged then the brake pedal will engage deeper and a higher pressure on the pedal is needed to produce the normal braking effect.

 The driver's brake pedal pressure is assisted by a brake servo.

-If the brake is used when the engine is switched off then the pedal travel is slightly longer and a higher pedal pressure must be used to brake the car.
+If the foot brake is used in a de-energised car with the electricity and diesel engine switched off - e.g. if the car is being towed - then pedal travel is slightly longer and a higher pedal pressure must be used to brake the car.

 In very hilly terrain or when driving with a heavy load the brakes can be relieved by using engine braking.
 Engine braking is most efficiently used if the same gear is used downhill as up.